Travel and hospitality branding

 As occupancy rates have stabilized, hotel companies have been rethinking their strategies.
 Though ultra-luxury experiences have become more prevalent in emerging markets, the post-recession backlash on luxury has shaped a new definition of comfort and ease over opulence.
 Loyalty programs remain key differentiators, with upscale guests preferring recognition to reward and mid-market and budget travelers focusing on value and rewards offered.

 We specialize in developing effective brand strategies for travel and hospitality companies seeking to engage consumers and clearly differentiate their offerings.
-A key part of this process is building a credible and actionable strategic platform that answers fundamental questions about a brand, guides employees and provides the framework for an organization’s thinking and behavior.
+A key part of this travel and hospitality branding process is building a credible and actionable strategic platform that answers fundamental questions about a brand, guides employees and provides the framework for an organization’s thinking and behavior.
 Effective touchpoint alignment and employee brand training is especially important to create and deliver a consistent experience in such intimate settings as where consumers sleep and eat.

 Siegel+Gale’s Global Brand Simplicity Index revealed that consumers are willing to pay almost six percent more for simpler airline and hotel experiences and interactions.
 Through our proprietary SimplicityLab™ tool, marketers can understand the value of launching clear and empathetic communications that ease traveler frustration.
 This is one of the many ways that Siegel+Gale helps brands create a customized and seamless experience across all touchpoints, from research and booking to checkout and return travel.